keirbowden/rwdhow/README.md

 ###Step 2: Create a new Visualforce Page###
 1. On the resulting page, click the New button
-2. Label the new page 'MultiCase'
+2. Label the new page 'CaseMulti'
-3. Tab out of the label input field and the platform automatically names the page 'MultiCase'
+3. Tab out of the label input field and the platform automatically names the page 'CaseMulti'
 4. Description ... todo
 5. Check the 'Available for Salesforce mobile apps' box - this is required to make the page available in the Salesrorce1 application.
 6. Click the 'Quick Save' button

 The platform automatically inserts some basic markup into your new Visualforce page - you can now access the page by opening a new browser tab or window and navigating to https://<salesforce_instance>/apex/MultiCase.
 If your Salesforce instance is https://na1.salesforce.com for example, the new URL is https://na1.salesforce.com/apex/MultiCase

-Screenshot here

 ###Step 3: Add the multi-case view markup###